covjson/specification/spec.md

 - For interoperability reasons it is strongly recommended that a domain object has the member `"profile"` with a string value to indicate that the domain follows a certain structure (e.g. a time series, a vertical profile, a spatio-temporal 4D grid).
 See the ["Common CoverageJSON Profiles Specification"](profiles.md), which forms part of this specification, for details.
 Custom profiles not part of this specification may be given by full URIs only.
 - A domain object must have the members `"axes"`, `"referencing"`, and, if there is more than one axis with more than one axis value, `"rangeAxisOrder"`.
 - The value of `"axes"` must be an object where each key is an axis identifier and each value an axis object as defined below.
-- The value of `"referencing"` in a domain object is an array of referencing objects as defined below.
+- The value of `"referencing"` in a domain object is an array of reference system connection objects as defined below.
 - The value of `"rangeAxisOrder"` must be an array of all axis identifiers of the domain object.
 It determines in which order range values must be stored (see "Coordinate Space" below).

 #### 6.1.1.
 Axis Objects